 Directions: Enter Yellowstone National Park through the North Entrance in Gardiner, Montana.
 This loop begins at the Upper Terrace parking area just above Mammoth Hot Springs.

-Skill Level: Easy to difficult (It’s easiest if you ski clockwise around the loop)
+Skill Level: Easy to difficult (It’s easiest if you ski clockwise around the loop).

-This popular Yellowstone National Park ski trail traverses along broad vistas and through spruce-fir forest.
+This popular Yellowstone National Park ski trail traverses along broad vistas and through the spruce-fir forest.
 Be on the lookout for elk, deer, coyotes, and occasionally bison.

 Distance: 8 miles